FlipDyn with Control: Resource Takeover Games with Dynamics: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

-This paper introduced \texttt{FlipDyn-Con}, a finite-horizon, zero-sum game of resource takeovers involving a discrete-time dynamical system.
-Our contributions are distilled into four key facets.
-First, we presented analytical expressions for the saddle-point value of the \texttt{FlipDyn-Con} game, alongside the corresponding NE takeover in both the pure and mixed strategies.
-Second, we derived optimal control policies for linear dynamical systems characterized by quadratic costs.
-We provided sufficient conditions under which there is a saddle-point in the space of linear state-feedback policies.
-Third, for scalar/$1-$dimensional dynamical systems with quadratic costs, we derived exact saddle-point value parameters and NE takeover strategies, independent of the state of the dynamical system.
-Finally, for higher dimensional dynamical systems with quadratic costs, we provided approximate NE takeover strategies and control policies.
-Our approach enables computation for general linear systems, broadening its applicability.
-The practical implications of our findings were showcased through a numerical study involving the control of a linear dynamical system in the presence of an adversary.
+In this work, we introduced \texttt{FlipDyn-Con}, a finite-horizon, zero-sum game of resource takeovers in discrete-time dynamical systems.
+Our key contributions include: deriving analytical expressions for saddle-point values and NE takeover strategies (pure and mixed) for general systems with known control policies; developing optimal linear state-feedback control policies for linear systems with quadratic costs and sufficient conditions for saddle-point existence; obtaining exact saddle-point values and NE strategies for scalar systems; and establishing bounds for saddle-point parameters and NE strategies for higher-dimensional systems.
+The practical relevance of our framework was demonstrated through a numerical study of a linear system under adversarial control.

-Our future effort will focus on expanding the scope of our model.
-We aim to incorporate partial state observability, wherein the discrete \texttt{FlipDyn} state of the system needs to be estimated.
-We also plan to introduce bounded process and measurement noise into the framework, investigating its impact on the \texttt{FlipDyn-Con} game.
-We also plan to extend the number of \texttt{FlipDyn} states to more than two.
-Lastly, we intend to conduct a comparative study between our established solution and a learning-based approach, evaluating their performance across various objectives and cost functions.
+Our future work will focus on expanding the \texttt{FlipDyn-Con} framework by incorporating partial state observability, and introducing bounded process and measurement noise to study its impact on the game.
+Additionally, we plan to design a learning-based approach for the $n-$dimensional case and compare it with our approximate solution across various objectives and cost functions, enabling robustness and applicability of complex real-world systems.